Warren County Technical School District

-The Warren County Technical School District is a technical and vocational public school district serving students in ninth through twelfth grades, along with programs for adult learners, located in Washington borough, and serving the entire community of Warren County, New Jersey, United States.
+The Warren County Technical School District is a technical and vocational public school district serving students in ninth through twelfth grades, along with programs for adult learners, located in Washington borough, and serving the entire community of Warren County, in the U.S. state of New Jersey.

-As of the 2015-16 school year, the district and its one school had an enrollment of 478 students and 43.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.99:1.
+As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 405 students and 38.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.5:1.